AndrewC160/nextflow_CutNRun/README.md

 At minimum, three parameters should be provided to the nextflow pipeline, as well:

-`-sample_table`: Filename of the input CSV file containing all sample details.
+`--sample_table`: Filename of the input CSV file containing all sample details.

-`-dir_out`: Output directory into which outputs will be published.
+`--dir_out`: Output directory into which outputs will be published.

-`-control_epitope`: Control epitope used for background signal, typically "IgG".
+`--control_epitope`: Control epitope used for background signal, typically "IgG".
 This value must match at least one sample within the `sample_table` *per sample/condition combination*.
 All cell line/condition combinations are expected to have at least one background sample.

+For the pooling process to run, each cell line/condition combination (pool) is expected to have at least one background sample; those without are only run through the replicate phase of the pipeline.
+It is also possible for background samples to apply to multiple pools: for instance, an IgG background in WT H358 cells can be used in one pool testing for KLF5 binding and another for H3K27 acetlyation.

-### Input table
+### Sample table

 The primary input of the `cutNrun.nf` pipeline is a CSV file containing one sample per row with annotations for each file and FastQ files for reads 1 and 2.
 The table format is: